macabeus/pagarme-challenge/README.md

 > now
 ```

-Pronto!
-O deploy do pagarme-challenge está concluído!
+Done!
+The pagarme-challenge deploy is completed!